Fiolent Stadium

 Fiolent, was the home ground of the now defunct Ukrainian football club of FC Ihroservice Simferopol.
-The ground opened for use on April 1, 1935.
-The former names it carried were Synie pole (Blue field), Kharchovyk (Food dealer), Avant-garde, Meteor.
+The ground opened for use on 1 April 1935.
+The former names it carried were Synie pole (Blue field), Kharchovyk (Food dealer), Avant-Garde, Meteor.
 It can hold 5,000 spectators.
-Size of the field is 105m x 68m.
+The size of the field is 105m x 68m.

-Ukrainian Second League club Zhemchuzhyna Yalta moved their home games in the 2012–13 season from Round 16 onwards while their home ground was under pitch reconstruction.
+Ukrainian Second League club Zhemchuzhyna Yalta moved their home games in the 2012–13 seasons from Round 16 onwards while their home ground was under pitch reconstruction.